willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 - Detect sensitive data and noncompliant content in Copilot prompts and responses.
 - Review and analyze Copilot prompts and responses.

-To learn more about Microsoft Purview, see [Security Copilot in Microsoft Purview Overview](/purview/copilot-in-purview-overview).
+To learn more about how Microsoft Purview can help you to govern, protect, and manage your data, see [Learn about Microsoft Purview](/purview/purview).

 ### Identify and label sensitive data

 [!INCLUDE [copilot-e5-e3-create-apply-sensitivity-labels](./includes/copilot-e5-e3-create-apply-sensitivity-labels.md)]

 This section walks you through the steps to create and use the default sensitivity labels from Microsoft Purview.
 If you need to use your own label names and configurations, create the labels manually or edit the default labels.
-If you already created your own sensitivity labels, then you can't create the default labels.
+If you already created your own sensitivity labels, you can't create the default labels.

 To learn more about sensitivity labels, see: